BBVA/MNA1/README.md

 and that if this changed, it could be due to an anomaly.

-It is verified that, if the clustering algorithm is applied in ranges of three hours, there is one more user that is grouped in the cluster of the most active users, probably because the peak decreases the Euclidean distance that separates the users.
+It is verified that, if the clustering algorithm is applied in ranges of three hours, there is one more user that is grouped in the cluster of the most active users, because the peak decreases the Euclidean distance that separates the users.

 #### Normal behaviour